ultralytics/ultralytics/docs/models/yolov3.md

     This example provides simple inference code for YOLOv3.
 For more options including handling inference results see [Predict](../modes/predict.md) mode.
 For using YOLOv3 with additional modes see [Train](../modes/train.md), [Val](../modes/val.md) and [Export](../modes/export.md).

    === "Python"

+        PyTorch pretrained `*.pt` models as well as configuration `*.yaml` files can be passed to the `YOLO()` class to create a model instance in python:

         ```python
         from ultralytics import YOLO

-        # Load a COCO-pretrained YOLOv3 model
+        # Load a COCO-pretrained YOLOv3n model
-        model = YOLO('yolov3.pt')
+        model = YOLO('yolov3n.pt')

+        # Display model information (optional)
+        model.info()

+        # Train the model on the COCO8 example dataset for 100 epochs
+        results model.train(data='coco8.yaml', epochs=100, imgsz=640)

-        # Run inference on the 'bus.jpg' image
+        # Run inference with the YOLOv3n model on the 'bus.jpg' image
         results = model('path/to/bus.jpg')
         ```

     === "CLI"

+        CLI commands are available to directly run the models:

         ```bash
+        # Load a COCO-pretrained YOLOv3n model and train it on the COCO8 example dataset for 100 epochs
+        yolo train model=yolov3n.pt data=coco8.yaml epochs=100 imgsz=640

-        # Load a COCO-pretrained YOLOv3 model and run inference on the 'bus.jpg' image
+        # Load a COCO-pretrained YOLOv3n model and run inference on the 'bus.jpg' image
-        yolo predict model=yolov3.pt source=path/to/bus.jpg
+        yolo predict model=yolov3n.pt source=path/to/bus.jpg
         ```

-## Citations and Acknowledgments
+## Citations and Acknowledgements

 If you use YOLOv3 in your research, please cite the original YOLO papers and the Ultralytics YOLOv3 repository: